ElderShield Supplement / PrimeShield / Care Secure

 Booking an appointment

-Book an appointment with one of our appointed assessors for a medical assessment.
+Book an appointment with one of our appointed assessors for a disability assessment.

-You will be required to pay a subsidised fee for the medical assessment.
+You will be required to pay a fee for the assessment.

 Please ensure that all requirements for claim submission stated in our website are completed before submission to avoid unnecessary delay.

-If you are submitting your claim online or via email, you are required to keep the original medical bills/receipts for six months as we may request for them for verification prior to/post settlement of your claim.
+Unless you have submitted the original document to us, you are required to keep the original medical bills/receipts for six months as we may request for them for verification prior to/post settlement of your claim.

 For all overseas claims, you are required to submit/follow up with the original notarised documents.

-If you are a caregiver submitting a dread disease or TPD claim on behalf of the policyholder (insured)
+If you are a caregiver submitting a TPD claim on behalf of the policyholder (insured)

 Find out if the policyholder is mentally incapacitated1